tcayi/Projects/README.md

 # Projects
-A set of projects used
+A series of projects to help with ML experiences